RoboticInsomnia/Henry-The-Robot/README.md

     Clone or download the project to your local machine.
     Install Python 3+ if it is not already installed.
-    Install PyAudio library by running pip install pyaudio in your terminal.
-    Install Speech Recognition library by running pip install SpeechRecognition in your terminal.
+    Install PyAudio library by running pip install pyaudio in your terminal. : pip install PyAudio Install Speech Recognition library by running pip install SpeechRecognition in your terminal. : pip install SpeechRecognition

 #### Usage